- Developers

 When the printed text has been read, the system can check against the master database and validate if the system printing labeling matches the data stored in the master database.
 If any printed codes are unreadable or don‘t match existing codes in the master database, then packages or cartons can be rejected.

-You can find out more about the technology, components, and solution here.
+You can find out more about the technology, components, and solutions here.

 9. Plain Text Reading and Handwriting Analysis